 The round-table discussion was presided over by Zhang Yu, IMI Researcher and Director of Fixed Income and Co-Head of the Asset Allocation and Strategic Investment Research Center at Minsheng Securities Academy.
 During the discussion, Mr. Wei Benhua suggested that great importance must be attached to the risk of global macroeconomic policy uncertainty.
 The IMF should strengthen its ability in monitoring the global economy.
+Dr. Xiang Songzuo believed in the global context of deleveraging, global growth is a relatively big uncertainty.
+The global monetary system should be reformed toward a more stable and multi-lateral structure or better monetary order.
 Dr. Er-Cheng Hwa said that China's current financial risks are more stable than those in the US and that the complicated issue of global governance requires attention.
 Mr. Alfred Schipke thought that attention should be paid to how to resolve geopolitical risks and pointed out that the IMF has been working hard to promote reforms to better support the strengthening of the international trade system.
 Ms. Zhang Longmei believed that a big risk for multilateral financial organizations is protectionism and she is very optimistic about the future of RMB internationalization.